When you’re walking on the beach, feeling the sunshine on your skin and splashing water on your feet… Wait, something is wrong. Let’s start again!

 My favourite place for having a drink is Caffé bar Americana

 .
 During the day it works like cafeteria and in the evening it’s a music bar where you can also dance.
 They have wide variety of alcoholic and non-alcoholic drinks.
 I especially like the cocktails there.

 Where to eat?

 I would recommend two very nice restaurants that offer also daily menu from Monday till Friday.
 First one is Na Bídě, restaurant in Old Bohemian style.
 During the summer season they also have open-air terrace.The second restaurant is a family restaurant U Paluků.
 It also has an outside terrace with a view of Chrudim Museum.If you prefer healthy food, I would recommend you to go to Kruh zdraví.
 Every day they offer soup and three different meals.
 They have also vegetarian and gluten-free meals.

 How to get to Chrudim?

 First you need to get to Pardubice, town located about 10 km from Chrudim.
 Every day there are many trains coming from Prague or Brno.
 The trains are comfortable and quite fast.
 From Prague you can reach Pardubice in about an hour and from Brno in about an hour and half.
 In Pardubice you have to change the train and in about 20 minutes, you’ll get to the Chrudim train station.

 That was pretty much everything about my town.
 Even though it’s a small town, there are many opportunities where to go.
 During the winter the town is not so busy but during the summer, I suppose, it gets much busier especially because of the Puppet Festival.
 During that time there are many events, like plays, performances, concerts etc. Anyway, if you have the feeling that Chrudim cannot offer you what you want, there are still many places near the town that you can visit.
-Maybe I will mention it next time ?.
+Maybe I will just mention it next time.